-Abstract: Large Language Models (LLMs) are becoming increasingly integrated into our lives.
+Large language models are becoming increasingly integrated into our lives.
 Hence, it is important to understand the biases present in their outputs in order to avoid perpetuating harmful stereotypes, which originate in our own flawed ways of thinking.
 This challenge requires developing new benchmarks and methods for quantifying affective and semantic bias, keeping in mind that LLMs act as psycho-social mirrors that reflect the views and tendencies that are prevalent in society.
 One such tendency that has harmful negative effects is the global phenomenon of anxiety toward math and STEM subjects.
-In this study, we introduce a novel application of network science and cognitive psychology to understand biases towards math and STEM fields in LLMs from ChatGPT, such as GPT-3, GPT-3.5, and GPT-4.
+Here, we investigate perceptions of math and STEM fields provided by cutting-edge language models, namely GPT-3, Chat-GPT, and GPT-4, by applying an approach from network science and cognitive psychology.
 Specifically, we use behavioral forma mentis networks (BFMNs) to understand how these LLMs frame math and STEM disciplines in relation to other concepts.
 We use data obtained by probing the three LLMs in a language generation task that has previously been applied to humans.
-Our findings indicate that LLMs have negative perceptions of math and STEM fields, associating math with negative concepts in 6 cases out of 10.
-We observe significant differences across OpenAI's models: newer versions (i.e., GPT-4) produce $5\times$ semantically richer, more emotionally polarized perceptions with fewer negative associations compared to older versions and N = 159 high-school students.
+Our findings indicate that LLMs have an overall negative perception of math and STEM fields, with math being perceived most negatively.
+We observe significant differences across the three LLMs.
+We observe that newer versions (i.e. GPT-4) produce richer, more complex perceptions as well as less negative perceptions compared to older versions and N=159 high-school students.
 These findings suggest that advances in the architecture of LLMs may lead to increasingly less biased models that could even perhaps someday aid in reducing harmful stereotypes in society rather than perpetuating them.